 - Stoic Spectacles: Kyoya and Scar, not to mention his own.

 - Straight Gay: Oh yes.
 He is gay.
-He's been living with his partner for at least 10 years.
+He lived with his then-boyfriend for 12 years.
 It never gets in the way of his career because he believes that it's a non-issue.

 - Villain: If he's not voicing a stoic, then he's most likely to voice a villain.
 Some of the well known villains he voiced included an anti-villain turned anti-hero, an Ax Crazy villain, and recently a villain protagonist.
 According to him, this is one of his favorite tropes he like to voice with.